-We performed sensitivity analyses on all input parameters (see Figure 6 on page 42).
+We performed sensitivity analyses on all input parameters (see Figure 6 on page 43).
 The model was most sensitive to the durability of the CardioMEMS device.
 We assumed a lifelong benefit of the device in the base case although the CHAMPION trial had a mean patient follow-up of 17 months, and the open access, non-randomized data submitted to the FDA had a follow-up duration of 25.5 months.
 If the device were no longer effective after 17 months, the cost per QALY gained would be \$208,545.
-The cost per QALY gained decreased with a longer duration of effectiveness; the cost was less than \$150,000/QALY at 29 months duration and less than \$100,000/QALY at 56 months.
+The cost per QALY decreased with a longer duration of effectiveness; the incremental cost-effectiveness ratio was \$100,000/QALY when the duration of effect was reduced to 56 months, and was \$150,000/QALY when the duration of effect was reduced further to 29 months duration.